How We Determine Different Types of Catalytic Converters

 Let’s talk about some catalytic converters.
 When you bring your cats down to the yard, here is how we determine how to grade them.

 How We Classify Your Scrap Converters

 - Shell/Cover – The shell or cover of the cat is the first thing we look at to determine what makes the cat is from.
-We are looking at the catalytic converter’s shape, size, and cutouts so we can see it inside.
+We are looking at the catalytic converter’s shape, size, and cutouts to see it inside.

 - Stamping on the Shell – Some cats have stamps or numbers on the outside.
 For example, Ford stamps most of its cats with its logo, and Toyota has a number system to help identify its cats.

 - Honeycomb – The honeycomb is inside the cat, where all the precious metals are platinum, palladium, and rhodium.
 We make sure it’s full.
 If not, it will be downgraded from a total cat and be valued much less.

 - The Shape of the Comb – There are a couple of different shapes the honeycomb can be, but the two most common are a honeycomb shape, and the other is a foil/wire, which is shaped like a fingerprint.
 The foil cats are always worth much less than a honeycomb cat.

 - Pre-Cats – Usually much smaller and have less good material inside.
 They can sometimes be connected to the same pipe as the regular catalytic converter.